Davit Kiria: Career

 He rematched Robin van Roosmalen in the semi-finals of the Glory 12: New York - Lightweight World Championship Tournament in New York City, New York, US on November 23, 2013, losing a unanimous decision.

 Glory Lightweight Championship

 Replacing Ky Hollenbeck who withdrew from the fight, Kiria faced Andy Ristie for the inaugural Glory Lightweight Championship at Glory 14: Zagreb in Zagreb, Croatia on March 8, 2014.
 He trailed to his Surinamese opponent for the first three rounds and was knocked down with a step knee in the second, but mounted a late comeback in the championship rounds and finished Ristie in the fifth to take the belt.

 He was scheduled to fight Robin van Roosmalen for the Glory Lightweight title.
-Roosmalen won the fight by majority decision.
+Van Roosmalen won the fight by majority decision.

 He fought a rematch with Jonay Risco during Enfusion 66.
 Kiria lost a unanimous decision.

 Kiria won his next two fights.
 He beat Anatoly Moiseev by decision and Nordin Ben Moh by KO.